idamoltke/LocalNgsRelate/README.md

 We can plot the final results opening R and using a script in the folder src/scripts called plotLocalNgsRelateOutput.R.
 E.g. we can plot the results for the full sibling pair on chromosome 2 as follows:

-## Read in plotting script
+## Read in plotting script.
+NB. replace with the path to the folder with localngsrelate
-source("../src/scripts/plotLocalNgsRelateOutput.R")
+localngsrelatefolder="/home/ida/Programs/LocalNgsRelate/"
+source(paste(localngsrelatefolder,"/src/scripts/plotLocalNgsRelateOutput.R",sep=""))

 ## Read in results
 nam = "exampleoutput_ind3_ind4"